-The servo drive of the 900GTO and 1200GTO will withstand up to 24 volts without any sort of damage to the internal electronics, according to our engineer.
+The servo drive of the Mach1GTO, 900GTO and 1200GTO will withstand up to 24 volts without any sort of damage to the internal electronics, according to our engineer.
 However, above about 17 volts, the motors may become a bit jittery because of the higher gain with this much voltage.
 The system works very well with 15 - 16 volts.
+Please note that for most applications, 12 volts works just fine.

 For polar alignment, I am using declination drift technique with stars on east & south.
-Now, I do not see any drifts in declination on both sites (E & S), so the mount \should\ be properly aligned.
+Now, I do not see any drifts in declination on both sides (E & S), so the mount should be properly aligned.
 However, I have still small drift in RA which looks like the RA motor is a bit faster than earth rotation.
 This drift is something like 1.5 arcsec during 1 minute or so and is accumulated over time, so it doesn't look like periodic error.